KarolKarnas/todo-list/README.md

 - **Version Control**:
   - Managed the project's code changes using Git for version control,
-  - Collaborated with others by using remote repositories like GitHub
+  - Used GitHub for collaboration, sharing and deployment